Ensuring Product Quality in a Distributed Manufacturing Model

 To ensure the best operation, skills and focus are the two key factors we must develop at our suppliers.

 First of all, we train our providers so they strictly apply our quality processes.
 To be part of our network, they go through a set of qualification tests.
 Once they’re qualified with Spare Parts 3D and started to perform production, we ensure regular training on printers’ maintenance and calibration as well as on quality check that is executed on every part.

 Second, we use financial incentive as a powerful means to encourage our suppliers to keep a focus on quality.
 Whatsoever we also strive to deploy processes in our distributed manufacturing network preventing a human error to ensure a maximized consistency of the production quality.

 Our quality management includes statistical process control over the production made by our providers.
 This system of quality control uses statistical methods to continuously assess the production process deviation towards standard and then alert and fix the printers to ensure consistent quality over every item manufactured.
 This includes a direct remote monitoring of the 3D printers especially with regards to production temperature, which is a determining factor in the production by 3D printing.
 Once produced, all the parts are visually inspected by our providers, which might trigger once again a re-calibration of the printer used.

 A Challenge Successfully Met

-Our business and technical model being different than those of the traditional manufacturing industry, we had to adapt quality management to the specificities of distributed production.
-In order to reach and ensure high consistent quality, we keep the same demanding approach widely used in the industry, and apply it to our production model.
-To maintain quality even when production is decentralized, we decided to maximize our control over key elements (material supplying, production instructions, machines used), thus quality of the 3D printed part remains constant over time and locations.
+Our business and technical model is different than those of the traditional manufacturing industry, so we had to adapt quality management to the specificities of distributed production.
+In order to reach and ensure high consistent quality, we keep the same demanding approach widely used in the industry and apply it to our production model.
+To maintain quality even when production is decentralized, we decided to maximize our control over key elements (material supplying, production instructions, machines used), thus the quality of the 3D printed part remains constant over time and locations.